 The intrinsic energy resolution of the HRC is poor (see Figure 7.8, which shows the HRC-I pulse height distributions for six energies obtained during sub-assembly calibration; the distributions for the HRC-S detector are somewhat narrower).
 Even though the pulse-height amplitude (PHA) of each event is telemetered, spectral fitting cannot be usefully carried out for sources observed with the HRC.
-However, there is sufficient resolution that hardness ratios may be used to distinguish between gross differences in the spectra (see Figures 7.9 - 7.12, which show color-color grids for some common spectral models).
+For low-resolution spectra such as these, standard spectral analysis techniques or visualization strategies cannot be used.
+In particular, analysis must only be done in channel space, and plots made in energy or wavelength space will convey no useful information.
+However, though spectral modeling is not feasible, there is sufficient resolution that hardness ratios may be used to distinguish between gross differences in the spectra (see Figures 7.9 - 7.12, which show color-color grids for some common spectral models).